What you need to know

 Thanks Waitākere, you’ve been doing a great job using the new bin system.
 By using your bins you’ve kept your streets cleaner and helped reduce the amount of plastic going to landfill.
 Plus putting your rubbish bin out only when it’s full, not every single week, could save you money!

-Bag collections stop 5 March 2018 in urban areas.
-We will only be collecting bins with pre-paid bin tags from this date.
+Bag collections have stopped 5 March 2018 in urban areas, we are now only collecting bins with pre-paid bin tags.

-You can buy orange and green tags at supermarket check outs across west Auckland.
-Blue tags for 80L bins will be available to purchase from the end of February 2018.
-You can also buy them at dairies and petrol stations, as well as Auckland Council service centres, libraries and the Waitākere refuse transfer station.
+You can buy orange and green tags at supermarket check outs, dairies, petrol stations and Auckland Council service centres, libraries and the Waitākere refuse transfer station across west Auckland.

 Need a new bin?